sahib/misc/performance/1_intro.rst

       your language is fucked up and will never achieve solid performance.
     * For Python you can at least put performance criticals into C libraries, for the blistering cestpool that web technology is... well, I guess your only hope is Webassembly.
+    * If you are unsure how a specific concept translates to your language: just ask.
+I might have no idea, but often there is only a limited choice of design decisions language designers can make.
     * In this talk you will learn why people invent things Webassembly - even though it's kinda sad.

 ----